IamSebastianDev/template-typescript-npm-package/readme.md

 # Reset the git repository
 yarn reset

+# This will leave you with three branches, main, development and release.
 ```

 After creating a new repository, fill out the remaining information in the `package.json` and install the dev-dependencies.
 You should use the defaults already set in the `package.json` and only change the not already set meta information.